Kr1shna02/Hack_Flow/README.md

-This repository contains various attacks and Hacking methodologies.
+This repository includes different attack methods and hacking techniques typically employed in the CEH exam.